sts-ryan-holton/github-repo-autolabeler/README.md

 # :label: Github Repo Autolabeler

-Take control of your Github repositories and take the stress out of creating **new** Github labels!
+Take control of your Github repositories and take the stress out of creating **new** Github labels with this simple shell script!

 ### :raised_hands: Get Started